Center for the Neuroscience of Psychedelics

 While psychedelics have been used by humans for millennia, the field of modern therapeutic psychedelics has its origins due to the pioneering work of ethnobotanists and natural product chemists.
 Central among these early investigators is the late Harvard Professor Richard Evans Schultes, PhD.
 Widely considered the founding father of the field of ethnobotany, Schultes was director of the Harvard University Herbaria & Botanical Museum.
-The Center will investigate the therapeutic potential of the hundreds of documented plant samples in the Herbaria which hold promise for a wide range of range of indications.
+The Center will investigate the therapeutic potential of the hundreds of plants that hold promise for a wide range of range of indications.

 As a professor of botany at Harvard, he inspired and trained a generation of scientists to document and protect indigenous cultures, as well as champion the preservation of environmentally sensitive places like the Amazon Rainforest where much of his fieldwork was completed.
 Schultes’s innumerable ethnobotanical discoveries, starting in the late 1930s and throughout his career, helped lay the foundation for the field of psychedelic research.
 He curated observations of the human uses and properties of approximately 100 psychoactive plants and fungi, many of which have been poorly or not studied at all.

 We envision the knowledge generated from pursuing research of these natural products will benefit researchers, clinicians, patients and policymakers, and the molecules discovered may give rise to new therapeutic psychedelics with potential for fast-tracking based on evidence from previous human use.
 The molecular and cellular targets of these identified molecules may also support the development of synthetic drugs with improved properties through traditional pharmaceutical development routes.